Title 807 | Chapter 005 | Regulation 078REG

 (d)

-If the commission rejects the cooperative's application for processing under this administrative regulation the cooperative may, with written notice to the commission, withdraw its application.
+If the commission rejects the cooperative's application for processing under this administrative regulation, the cooperative may, with written notice to the commission, withdraw its application.

-An order accepting the cooperative's application for processing under this regulation shall incorporate into the record the two (2) most recent annual reports of the cooperative on file with the commission.
+An order accepting the cooperative's application for processing under this administrative regulation shall incorporate into the record the two (2) most recent annual reports of the cooperative on file with the commission.

 An order accepting the cooperative's application for processing under this regulation shall establish a procedural schedule that includes deadlines for: